IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 - Subscription ID
 - Public key

-You'll have one set of these values for your testing environment, and a separate set for your production environment.
+You'll have one set of these values for your Integration environment, and a separate set for your production environment.

 To configure the SDK, you must pass in the Subscription ID and public key that you received during account setup, as well as the user’s hashed or unhashed directly identifying information (<Link href="../ref-info/glossary-uid#gl-dii">DII</Link>) (email address or phone number), into the following method call: